 The Laparoscopic Sleeve Gastrectomy with Duodenal Switch (DS)

 --Laparoscopic Biliopancreatic Diversion with Duodenal Switch in Patients with BMI > 60.
-Dennis C. Smith, Jr., MD, et al; The Advanced Obesity Surgery Center, WellStar Health System Bariatric Surgery Program, Marietta, Georgia, USA.
+Dennis C. Smith, MD, et al; The Advanced Obesity Surgery Center, WellStar Health System Bariatric Surgery Program, Marietta, Georgia, USA.

 Conclusions: The completely Laparoscopic Biliopancreatic Diversion with Duodenal Switch is a safe, feasible and very effective operation for patients with BMI’s in the 60’s and above.